PhysMamba: State Space Duality Model for Remote Physiological Measurement: Introduction

 \section{Introduction}

-Photoplethysmography (PPG) is a common physiological parameter used to estimate heart rate, heart rate variability, respiratory rate, and other indicators, aiding in the analysis of physiological and psychological states.
-These analyses are widely applied in sleep monitoring, medical assistance, and fatigue monitoring.
-Traditionally, physiological parameter acquisition required contact-based devices like ECG monitors and PPG sensors, limiting practical applications.
-To address this, non-contact physiological signal estimation methods based on remote photoplethysmography (rPPG) have emerged\cite{chen2018video,liu2021rgb,yu2021facial,choi2024fusion,du2023dual}.
-This technology uses cameras to capture optical signals from blood flow changes in the skin, estimating physiological parameters through advanced algorithms, thus overcoming the limitations of contact-based devices and expanding their application.
+Photoplethysmography (PPG) is a widely-used technique for estimating vital physiological indicators such as heart rate, heart rate variability, and respiratory rate, which are crucial for applications like sleep monitoring, medical assistance, and fatigue assessment.
+While traditional PPG relies on contact-based sensors like ECG monitors, its limited scalability and user inconvenience have driven the development of non-contact alternatives.
+Remote photoplethysmography (rPPG) leverages cameras to estimate physiological signals by capturing subtle blood flow changes in the skin \cite{choi2024fusion}, unlocking potential applications in remote health monitoring, wearable devices, and psychological state analysis.

-Early rPPG heart rate estimation research mainly relied on traditional signal processing techniques to capture periodic pulse wave signals\cite{li2014remote,magdalena2018sparseppg,poh2010advancements,tulyakov2016self,wang2016algorithmic,hsu2017deep,niu2018synrhythm,niu2019rhythmnet,qiu2018evm}.
-These methods initially identified periodic changes in rPPG but struggled with weak signals due to artifacts and noise, requiring complex preprocessing and lacking effective contextual integration.
-With the rapid development of deep learning, end-to-end methods using CNNs and Transformers\cite{han2022survey} have become mainpathway.
-However, CNNs have limitations in handling long-range dependencies, while Transformers, despite capturing long-range dependencies, involve quadratic computational costs, limiting their efficiency and scalability\cite{xu2024survey}.

-Recently, the state space models (SSMs) proposed by Mamba\cite{gu2023mamba} has been applied to several Artificial Intelligence (AI) tasks\cite{ma2024fmamba,ma2024u,chen2024video,li2024videomamba,yang2024vivim}, including rPPG signal estimation\cite{zou2024rhythmmamba}, due to its linear time complexity and ability to capture long-term dependencies.
-However, the utilized Mamba-1 in \cite{zou2024rhythmmamba} has limitations in parallel processing and generalization due to its dependency on previous states.
-To overcome these, Mamba-2\cite{dao2024transformers} introduced the State Space Duality (SSD) framework, combining the linear time complexity of SSMs with the feature extraction capabilities of attention mechanisms.
-The SSD algorithm optimizes computation using block decomposition and matrix multiplication, and integrates multi-head attention, enhancing adaptability and accuracy in identifying periodic rPPG features.

-To enhance rPPG estimation in scenarios characterized by noise and motion artifacts, we propose PhysMamba, a remote physiological signal estimation model via State Space Duality.
-SSD was chosen for its computational efficiency and learning capability, combining SSMs' long-term dependency capture with Transformers' flexible attention.
-Recognizing that single-path networks struggle with complex scenarios, we design a dual-pathway network to learn richer feature representations, significantly improving robustness.
-The Cross-Attention Mechanism State Space Duality (CASSD) module was introduced to ensure effective information sharing and complementary attention between pathways, avoiding redundant information and enhancing performance.
-Ablation experiments demonstrated CASSD's significant performance enhancement.
-PhysMamba supports efficient processing of diverse physiological signals, ensuring optimal learning and generalization under various conditions, validating its effectiveness and providing new directions for practical remote Physiological Measurement.